juju2307/exercice-markdown/README.md

 [Lien markdown.md](https://github.com/juju2307/exercice-markdown/blob/main/markdown.md)

-# Exercice MarkDown
+# MarkDown exercise

-## Description du référentiel
+## Description of the repository
-Exercice en équipe sur le Markdown
+Team exercise on the Markdown

-## Membres de l'équipe de travail
+## Members of the work team

 1. Adrien
 2. Abdelilah